CHIKV E1

 Chikungunya Wild Type E1 Recombinant

-Recombinant Chikungunya Wild Type E1 produced in Insect Cells is a polypeptide chain containing amino acids 1-415 and having a molecular weight of approximately 50kDa.
+Recombinant Chikungunya Wild Type E1, produced in insect cells, is a polypeptide chain encompassing amino acids 1 to 415.
+This protein has a molecular weight of approximately 50 kDa and is purified using a proprietary chromatographic technique.

 Shipped with Ice Packs